 My best treatment for Psoriasis includes –

-Maintenance stage – controlled diet, moisturize after every shower or bath, avoid fragranced moisturizer, take supplements (zinc, omega three fish oil, st johns wart and milk thistle), reduce medication of any kind.
-Do not over shower; this can strip the natural oils from your body.
+Maintenance stage – controlled diet, moisturize after every shower or bath, avoid fragranced moisturizer, take supplements (zinc, omega three fish oil, st johns wart, and milk thistle), reduce the medication of any kind.
+Do not over-shower; this can strip the natural oils from your body.
 I also use vaseline as a replacement for any topical cream.